Tulasidurga1/Key_presser_js/README.md

 -A <script> tag references an external JavaScript file "index.js."
 ### JavaScript (index.js):

--An event listener is added to the document object, listening for the "keydown" event.
+- An event listener is added to the document object, listening for the "keydown" event.
 This event fires when a key is pressed.
--Inside the event listener:-
+- Inside the event listener:-
--The container variable is selected, referring to the <div> element with the class "container."
+- The container variable is selected, referring to the <div> element with the class "container."
--The innerText of the container is cleared to prepare it for new content.
+- The innerText of the container is cleared to prepare it for new content.
--Information about the pressed key and its key code is displayed:
+# Information about the pressed key and its key code is displayed:
--A new <h1> (header) element is created with text indicating the pressed key.
+A new <h1> (header) element is created with text indicating the pressed key.<br>
--A new <p> (paragraph) element is created with text indicating the key code.<br>
+ A new <p> (paragraph) element is created with text indicating the key code.<br>
--Both the <h1> and <p> elements are appended as child elements to the container to display the information.<br>
+ Both the <h1> and <p> elements are appended as child elements to the container to display the information.<br>
--CSS (style.css):
+ CSS (style.css):<br>

 ### CSS is used to style the page.
 -The * selector applies styles to all elements, setting margins, padding, and the box-sizing property.